 You can issue a blockchain token as a digital representation of any actual tradable asset.
 It allows you to trade with even a single fraction of the asset.
 Now, many beginners can confuse the process with fractional ownership or securitization.
 However, tokenization of assets with blockchain bears considerable differences with both of them.

 Tokenization and securitization are completely different terms.
 Tokenization involves the transformation of all real-world assets into a digital token with higher liquidity.
 On the other hand, securitization deals with conversion of assets with low liquidity into security instruments having higher liquidity.

 The security tokens would provide options for trading in markets as well as over-the-counter.
 Blockchain tokenization is different from fractional ownership as the latter offers the opportunity for bringing unrelated parties to one place for enjoying trading in the digital world.

 You must have gained a clear impression of asset tokenization on blockchain by now.
 However, it is important to understand how tokenization works by taking the example of investment in real estate.
 You want to invest in a specific property, and you have $5000 only for making an early investment.
 In such cases, you might look for small beginnings with a focus on sources that can help you bring in the desired investment at moderate rates.

 For example, you can think of investing few thousand at a gap of two or three months.
 However, such an approach might seem out of place, especially in the real estate industry.
 Think of it like this- you cannot buy a few square meters in an apartment two months at a time before you are able to purchase the whole apartment.
 Similarly, think of the situation in reverse to know how asset tokenization becomes important.

 In real world, central bank digital currencies or CBDC is a similar take on asset tokenization.
-The two most common types of CBDC proposals that you can encounter are as follows,
+The two types of CBDC you will encounter are –

 Here’s a guide to central bank digital currencies that will help you understand retail and wholesale CBDCs.